tamascsaba/false/README.md

-# One line node module which module.exports = false :) Not just for fun it is ideal for fucking workaround
+# One line node module

+module.exports = false

+Not just for fun it is ideal for fucking workaround :)